jonthysell/FrameworkDetector/README.md

 ## Usage

-### Inspect all Processes
+### Inspect all Applications

-By default, filters to processes which have a Main Window Handle.
+By default, filters to processes which have a Main Window Handle or visible child window.

 ```ps
 FrameworkDetector.CLI.exe all
 ```

+You can use `--filterWindowProcesses false` to inspect all processes.
+Some processes in either case may require admin rights to inspect.

 ### Inspect by Process Id (PID)